Updated: Sep 5

 Before Care Products

-This is usually sold at dermatology clinics and also in some specialized skincare stores and centres.
+This is usually sold at dermatology clinics and also in some specialized skincare stores and centers.
 As the name suggests, you use this product at night and let it work its magic while you sleep.
 It has an active 1% microencapsulated pure Retinol formula; this along with a powerful bioactive peptide and antioxidant Vitamin C helps to accelerate skin renewal, reduces the appearance of wrinkles, uneven skin tone and discoloration.
 The Squalene ingredient sourced from Brazilian Sugar Cane restores the skin’s moisture and suppleness while active polysaccharides hydrate and prevent water loss to help soften fine lines.
 It even contains a soothing licorice extract and customizable Buffer Cream that reduces the risk of flaking or irritation as your skin acclimates to Retinol, making this a perfect pre-peel product.